CijeTheCreator/ALX-BE-Capstone/README2.md

 - Register, log in, and manage their accounts.
 - Create, update, and delete products.
+- Submit reviews and ratings for products.
+- Create and manage wishlists.
-- Purchase products and manage stock.
+- Create and manage discounts on products.

 ---